dglazkov/polymath-host/README.md

 Follow [Google Cloud instructions](https://cloud.google.com/firestore/docs/create-database-server-client-library) on how set up Firestore.
 Make sure to use `Native Mode` vs. `Datastore Mode` which is the default.

+You can create a firestore for your current project by running `gcloud firestore databases create` and choosing the region you want to use (note you cannot change this later!)

 You'll need to make credentials available to local libraries.
 You can do this by running `gcloud auth application-default login`.
 This will open a browser to complete the flow, and you should only need to do it once.

 Next, create configuration using [Firestore data editor](https://console.cloud.google.com/firestore/data/panel)